GraphBLAS/LAGraph/rtdocs/introduction.rst

 Hence, there is a need for a library of Graph Algorithms implemented on top of the GraphBLAS.
 We have created this library.
 It is called LAGraph.
 The LAGraph library is a library of functions that implement the most common high level graph algorithms used in graph analytics.
-It incliudes types, utility functions and everything needed to incorporate graph algorithms into your analytics work flows.
+It includes types, utility functions and everything needed to incorporate graph algorithms into your analytics work flows.
 The library uses the GraphBLAS objects (e.g., GrB_matrix and GrB_vector) inside the objects defined by LAGraph.
 Consequently, GraphBLAS and LAGraph functions can be freely mixed inside a single program.